Financial Literacy: More Than the "Flavor of the Month"

 May 28, 2019

-April was Financial Literacy Month.
+April is Financial Literacy Month.
 While raising awareness is important, it is the everyday work, done day in and day out, that has the potential to effect meaningful change for individuals.

 This day-to-day work is nuanced and complex and messy.
 It requires us to pull back from focusing exclusively on the choices and behaviors of individuals to reveal the context in which those choices and behaviors are being enacted.
 While financial literacy is essential for individuals to effectively navigate the complexities of their own financial landscapes, the responsibility for the challenges of doing so should not be placed exclusively on individuals.